hlindberg/tahu/README.md

 3. [Development - Guide for contributing to the module](#development)
 4. [Reference - Function Reference](REFERENCE.md)

-(In case you wonder "Tahu" is the Polynesian Tuamoto "God of Knowledge and Magic", son of Atea, the Creator).
+(In case you wonder "Tahu" is the Polynesian Tuamoto "God of Knowledge and Magic", son of "Atea, the Creator").

 ## Description

 This module provides features for:

+* Eval of Puppet Language source text
 * Stacktrace information
 * Serialization and Deserialization
 * Type reflection
 * Data type parsing

+### Eval

+The `tahu::eval` function allows you to evaluate Puppet Language source strings.
+Primarily intended to make it easier to use `Deferred` function evaluation as the `Deferred` data type does not support further processing of a value produced by deferred evaluation of a function and it also does not support lambdas.

+For the security conscious, `tahu::eval` is no worse than EPP but it can return any value where EPP can only return a string.
+(In constrast ERB is much worse as it allows full access to the Ruby runtime).

 ### Stacktrace